Del Cerro, San Diego

-Del Cerro (Spanish for "of the hill") is a hilly residential neighborhood of approximately 2,300 residents in the eastern part of San Diego, California.
+Del Cerro (Spanish for "of the hill") is an affluent, hilly residential neighborhood of approximately 2,300 residents in the eastern part of San Diego, California.
 Del Cerro borders the communities of San Carlos, Allied Gardens, College Area, Grantville, and the city of La Mesa, and is adjacent to Lake Murray and San Diego State University (SDSU).

 History

 The Del Cerro area was developed as a residential suburb during the 1950s, 1960s and 1970s.

 In 2007, California State University trustees endorsed a Master Plan proposing to build a housing project for faculty and staff on university-owned undeveloped open space in Del Cerro (at the site of Adobe Falls, a city historic landmark).
 The plan to expand the university's facilities into Del Cerro was initially proposed in 2005 but was blocked by a judge's ruling.
 The plan's Environmental Impact Report had been contested since 2005 through litigation brought by the Del Cerro Action Council, the City of San Diego, and others.
 On February 11, 2010, a judge issued a decision in favor of SDSU, but the city appealed the denial of its writ.
 The case remains under review at the Court of Appeal.

 The area is vulnerable to wildfires, but residents have battled with the city over getting permission to clear brush from slopes and around homes.